skyflowapi/skyflow-python/README.md

 ### Tokenize

 To tokenize data, use the `tokenize` method.
 The `TokenizeRequest` class is utilized to create a tokenize request.
-In this request, you specify the `tokenize_parameters` parameter, which is a list of dictionaries.
+In this request, you specify the `values` parameter, which is a list of dictionaries.
 Each dictionary contains two keys: `value` and `column_group`.

 ```python
 from skyflow.vault.tokens import TokenizeRequest